 The Group evaluates and determines impairment losses and reversals of impairment losses on intangible assets in line with the criteria described in section (f).

-(f) Impairment losses of non-financial assets subject to amortisation or depreciation

-The Group tests non-financial assets subject to depreciation or amortisation for impairment with a view to verifying whether their carrying amount exceeds their recoverable amount.
-The recoverable amount of assets is the higher of their fair value less costs to sell and their value in use determined based on estimated future cash flows.
+(f) Impairment losses of non-financial assets subject to amortisation or depreciation higher of their fair value less costs to sell and their value in use determined based on the expected future cash flows.